omiranda/fconn_anova/docs/advanced_example/advanced_example.md

 group,between
 ```

+## 4. path_parcellation_table

+This is a [Matlab file](./parcel.mat) that has the assignment of each ROI to their corresponding network.

-## 4. path_Group_Color_Table
+## 5. path_Group_Color_Table

 In [this optional csv](./Group_Design_Table.csv) file we will define the colors for each subgroup.
-Notice that the R, G abd B components are provided in the range of `0` to `1`.
-YOu might want to use a colorblind palette.
+Notice that the R, G and B components are provided in the range of 0 to 1.
+You might want to use a colorblind palette.
 Here is a couple of resources to identify colors:

 - [Color Brewer](https://colorbrewer2.org/)
 - [Color Universal Design](https://jfly.uni-koeln.de/color/)